AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 Most tests that we see in practice are too closely coupled to the code under test.

-There is [demo code for this blog post](https://github.com/AnthonySteele/CoupledTestDemo), so that the techniques can be worked through.
+[There is demo code for this blog post](https://github.com/AnthonySteele/CoupledTestDemo), so that the techniques can be worked through.
 But bear in mind that this code does nothing, it is merely a reworking of the sample ASP "weather forecast controller".
 In itself, it is far to simple to need the testing done here.
 But it must be small to be a readable demo stand-in for a much larger app, that would have many more classes with multiple methods arranged in more layers.

 The demo code has a Controller, that calls a service that calls a repository that presumably does the data retrieval.
-So far so familiar.
+So far, so familiar.

 In a real app there would be multiple repositories that would be e.g. a concrete dependency on a database, along with other ways to get and send data to http services etc. We cannot _unit_ test this repository, so we must give it an interface, and then swap in a different implementation for tests, and so test the rest of the app without the real repository.